-For additional information on "Details of Directors", please visit the Company's website.
+For additional information on "Details of Directors", please visit the Company's website by scanning QR code or clicking the icon below.

 Board Composition

 Banpu's structure of the Board of Directors as of 31 December 2021 consists of the Board of Directors and executive officers.
 The Board of Directors is composed of independent directors, non-executive directors, and executive directors.
 Among the 13 board members, 5 are independent directors, who account for 38% of the Board.